ammahmoudi/IntroductionToBioinformatics/README.md

 ## Description
-This repostiry includes my homeworks and projects around Numerical Bioinformatics.
+This repository includes my homework and projects around Numerical Bioinformatics.
-There are some problems from Rosalind implemented in python and java.also a small project about dimension reduction and AML is included.
+There are some problems from Rosalind implemented in Python and Java.
+Also, a small project about dimension reduction and AML is included.

-## Table of Rosalind Problems
+## Table of Rosalind's Problems
-24 Rosalind problems listed below are implementend as homeworks.
+24 Rosalind problems listed below are implemented as homework.

 | Num | Title                                                                                                         |
 | --- | ------------------------------------------------------------------------------------------------------------- |